adesun2k/AllMovies/README.md

 # AllMovies App
-This App connects to an external API(https://www.omdbapi.com/?s=Batman&page=1&apikey=86c4b2d9) to asynchronously get all the movies ever created about Batman, the Marvel superhero and persist them to a locally database and users can search for any movie by Title, Year, etc.
+This app connects to an external API(https://www.omdbapi.com/?s=Batman&page=1&apikey=86c4b2d9) to asynchronously get all the movies ever created about Batman, the Marvel superhero and persist them to a locally database and users can search for any movie by Title, Year, etc.
 App also gets new movies about batman to ensure local database is up to date.